vpalombo/PANEV/README.md

 #   Prerequisite check passed!
 #
 #   PANEV is running ...
 #    Please wait...
-It could be a while depending on the number of pathways required!
+It could take a while depending on the number of pathways required!
 #   n.
 18 of 30 genes passed the p-value filtering.
 #
 #   Well done!
 Diagram visualization was created and exported.
 ```

-This PANEV visualization helped to interpret the results obtained from gene expression experiments by showing the nodes (i.e. genes) coloured according to gene FC values.
+This PANEV visualization helped to interpret the results obtained from gene expression experiments by showing the nodes (i.e. genes) colored according to gene FC values.
 The diagram showed the relationships among genes and pathways and it allowed us to identify functionally related entities with possible coordinated expression changes.

 Conclusions
 ==========

 PANEV represents an interesting visualization approach to reduce the complexity of the challenge of high-throughput data mining and identify candidate genes identification.
 PANEV, providing an integrated summary among pathways and genes of interest, facilitates the data interpretation.

-The contribution of PANEV tool could be significant not only for well-annotated species (i.e. Homo sapiens, Mus musculus) but also for all the organisms available in KEGG databases.
+The contribution of the PANEV tool could be significant not only for well-annotated species (i.e. Homo sapiens, Mus musculus) but also for all the organisms available in KEGG databases.
 Although KEGG is a popular and constantly updated database for biological network information, the lack or incomplete information on KEGG could represent the main PANEV disadvantage.
 The effectiveness of PANEV analysis in terms of result coherency was confirmed by the validation study.
 In particular, PANEV produces timesaving advantages, pointing users to genes that are biologically involved with the investigated trait.

 References
 ==========